iamfaiz123/EasyAlgolia/README.md

 # EasyAlgolia is a Rust crate designed for utilizing the Algolia admin client.
 It simplifies the process of updating and inserting documents into Algolia's search index.

+### this can also be used as database to store simple Json databased in algolia

 ![Alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Algolia_logo.svg/1200px-Algolia_logo.svg.png "a title")

 # This crate is still in development

+### features
+* custom Object and trait
+* supoort async and sync operations

 ###  Usage
+* using raw json
 ```rust
     #[tokio::main]
     async fn main() -> Result<(), EasyAlgoliaError> {